Wickes-class destroyer: In U.S. service

 A few Wickes class were completed in time for service in World War I, some with the battle fleet, some on convoy escort duty; none were lost.
 DeLong ran aground in 1921; Woolsey sank after a collision in 1921.

 Many Wickes-class destroyers were converted to other uses, starting as early as 1920, when 14 were converted to light minelayers (hull classification symbol DM).
 Six of these were scrapped in 1932, and replaced by five additional conversions.
 Another four were converted to auxiliaries or transports at that time.
 Four Wickes-class DM conversions and four Clemson-class DM conversions survived to serve in World War II.
 During the 1930s, 23 more were scrapped, sold off, or sunk as targets.
-This was mostly due to a blanket replacement of 61 Yarrow-boilered destroyers 1930-31, as these boilers wore out quickly in service.
+This was mostly due to a blanket replacement of 61 Yarrow-boilered destroyers 1930–31, as these boilers wore out quickly in service.
 Flush-deckers in reserve were commissioned as replacements.

 Starting in 1940, many of the remaining ships were also converted.
 Sixteen were converted to high-speed transports with the designation APD.
 Eight were converted to destroyer minesweepers (DMS).
 Most ships remaining in service during World War II were rearmed with dual-purpose 3 in/50 caliber guns for better anti-aircraft protection.
-The AVD seaplane tender conversions received 2 guns; the APD transport, DM minelayer, and DMS minesweeper conversions received 3 guns, and those retaining destroyer classification received 6.
-Also, half of the torpedo tubes were removed in those retained as destroyers; all torpedoes were removed from the others.
+The AVD seaplane tender conversions received two guns; the APD transport, DM minelayer, and DMS minesweeper conversions received three guns, and those retaining destroyer classification received six.
+Half of the torpedo tubes were removed in those retained as destroyers; all torpedoes were removed from the others.
 Nearly all had half the boilers removed, for increased fuel and range or to accommodate troops, reducing their speed to 25 kn.

 The low-angle Mark 9 4-inch guns removed from these ships were transferred to defensively equipped merchant ships for anti-submarine protection.